google-research/tensor2robot/README.md

 feed_dict = inference_model.MakeFeedDict(placeholders, numpy_inputs)
 # This can be passed to a sess.run function to evaluate the model.
 ```

+If you use `TFExportedSavedModelPolicy`, note that your T2RModel should not query
+the static batch shape (`x.shape[0]`) in the graph.
+This is because placeholder
+generation creates inputs with unknown batch shape, causing static shape
+retrieval to fail.
+Instead, use `tf.shape(x)[0]` to access batch shapes
+dynamically.

 ## Working with Tensor Specifications